StevenMayher/431-2021/quizzes/quiz2/README.md

 ## Packages Used in Developing Quiz 2

-Dr. Love's current setup for Quiz 2 is provided below.
-Note that the final instructions (part of the main PDF for the Quiz) will show the final setup, and Dr. Love will also post his session information as part of the final PDF.
+Dr. Love's setup for Quiz 2 is provided below.
+Note that the final instructions (part of the main PDF for the Quiz) will show the final setup (in case there are any last-minute changes) and Dr. Love will also post his session information as part of the final PDF.

 ```
 library(broom)